Hi-tech companies, between fantasy and reality

 From Stark Industries by Iron Man to Wayne Enterprises by Batman: the cinema and comic companies that today really exist (or almost).

 Cinema and comics have always given us interesting ideas to try to imagine the future.
-It is hard to believe that in a few months we will be catapulted into the dystopian universe of Blade Runner, set in the now imminent 2019, and we are still far from exploring Jupiter, as we should have done in 2001 according to the Space Odyssey by Stanley Kubrick, but the forecasts of authors and directors have not all been wrong.
+It is hard to believe that in a few months we will be catapulted into the dystopian universe of Blade Runner, set in 2019, and we are still far from exploring Jupiter, as we should have done in 2001 according to the Space Odyssey by Stanley Kubrick, but the forecasts of authors and directors have not all been wrong.
 Some of the hi-tech companies we have known in movies and comics today really exist, even if they have different names and their owners don’t have a second life as superheroes (are we really sure?).

 From Darius Tanz to Elon Musk, passing through Tony Stark.
 Subscribers to Netflix’s services, who like science fiction, may have seen the US TV series “Salvation”.
 One of the main protagonists is Darius Tanz, a millionaire scientist and owner of the Tanz Industries.
 A charismatic and eccentric figure, which in many aspects recalls a person in the flesh, the founder of SpaceX and Tesla CEO Elon Musk.
 The same Musk, tell the Hollywood gossip, may have inspired Robert Downey Jr in his interpretation of Tony Stark, better known as Iron Man, brilliant engineer and owner of Stark Industries, who fights crime thanks to a futuristic armor invented by him.
 Some parts of the second film in the saga, “Iron Man 2”, were shot right inside Space X and Musk also appears in the cast.
 Tony Stark was convinced that his company, thanks to technology, would be able to change the world and has always paid great attention to clean energy and environmentally friendly solutions.
 Do you remember someone?